CBIIT/crdc-datahub-cli-uploader/README.md

 - type: must be set to “data file”
 - data: local path to the folder that contains the data files to be uploaded
 - manifest: local path to the manifest file
+- id-field: column name in the manifest file that contains file IDs(Keys).
+Please refer to the data model regarding which property is the ID/Key property.
+- omit-DCF-prefix: for most data commons, this should be set to “false”.
+One exception is ICDC, which should be set to “true”.
 - name-field: column name in the manifest file that contains data file names
 - size-field: column name in the manifest file that contains data file sizes
 - md5-field: column name in the manifest file that contains data file MD5 checksums